TimAl6ert5/Gallio/README.md

 	Roll Dice
 	FOR each dice rolled, take action
 		CASE 'L'
+			remove chip from current player
-			move chip to player on left
+			add chip to player on left
 		CASE 'C'
+			remove chip from current player
-			move chip to the center
+			add chip to the center
 		CASE 'R'
+			remove chip from current player
-			move chip to player on right
+			add chip to player on right
 		DEFAULT
 			no action